Chapter 30:

 One final blast.

 The metal fall to the ground.
-Last beam in it fade.
-Their radiation stops.
+Last beam faded.
+Their radiation stopped.

-A clam breeze blow as the sun rise higher, lighting the chairs and the muddy ground alike, toning down the danger and despair.
+A clam breeze blew as the sun rose higher, lighting the chairs and the muddy ground alike, toning down the danger and despair.